ideasonpurpose/slack-status-app/README.md

 ## TODO

+- Always [return a 200](https://api.slack.com/interactivity/slash-commands#responding_to_commands) to try and prevent timeouts?
+Is this a code issue or DO Functions having a slow start?
 - Handle connection errors (check response for `ok = false`) and report to users.
 Currently it's only logged.
+- Could we send 3-5 really quick profile updates with random or sequential emojis, then arrive at the final one?
+- Even though `/active` and `/away` both work to toggle Active/Away state, we could add these, with expirations. eg. `/iam away for 15 minutes`

 ## Notes